thoughtworks-jumpstart/react-simple-clock/README.md

 ## Objectives

-In this exercise you will learn that
+In this exercise you will learn

-- React elements are immutable
+- that React elements are immutable
-- Update elements by using `setInterval()`
+- to update elements by using `setInterval()`
-- ReactDOM only updates what has changed
+- that ReactDOM only updates what has changed

 ## Instructions